Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds

 4. They Are Exposed to Excessive Sunlight

 Excessive direct sunlight isn't good for the leaves of Peperomia.
 It scorches and sunburns them.
 This causes the leaves to split along the midrib and crack along the veins.

 To deal with this problem, you need to move your plants from the area with the damaging sunlight to an area with safe sunlight.
 You can also try to provide shade to your plants.

 5. They Lack Enough Micronutrients

 Peperomia needs micronutrients like boron and zinc to develop healthy foliage.
 These two elements help in the formation of strong leaf cells, and if they are lacking or inadequate, the plants develop weak leaves that are susceptible to splitting and falling.

 To ensure your soil has enough of these micronutrients, you can apply either a suitable fertilizer or boric acid.
 It is recommended to apply the right amounts of these substances to avoid damage to your plants.
 In addition, you need to keep your soil at the optimum pH, as too alkaline or too acidic conditions can render the micronutrients ineffective.

 6. They Are Attacked by Pests and Diseases

 There are just a few pests and diseases that affect Peperomia, but their attack can really damage the leaves of these plants.
 The pests that cause the splitting or cracking of the leaves include caterpillars, mealy bugs, mites, and thrips while the diseases include leaf spot, anthracnose, and ring spot.

 To control the pests, you can discard the affected leaves or plants.
 You can also use safe sprays like Neem oil or insecticidal soap.
-I recommend the Garden Safe Insecticidal Soap which is usually ready to use and can kill all pests that attack ornamental plants.
+I recommend the Safer Brand Insecticidal Soap which is usually ready to use and can kill all pests that attack ornamental plants.
 As for the diseases, you can dispose of the affected plants or use an organic fungicide, virucide, or bactericide depending on the pathogen.